By Nikki Moore

 The California Shield Law is a significant protection for journalists: It allows them to protect confidential sources, and it prevents lawyers from hauling them into court to testify about their newsgathering activity.
 Different rules apply depending on the context of each situation, but whenever someone tries to force a reporter to turn over her notes or a photographer to release his unpublished photos, the Shield Law could apply.
 Often, authority figures rely on the assumption that a journalist won’t know this law, but don’t be intimidated.
 If you face this situation, state that you believe the Shield Law applies and get CNPA on the phone to talk you through how to proceed.

-— Nikki Moore is legal counsel at the California News Publishers Association in Sacramento.
+— Nikki Moore is a former legal counsel at the California News Publishers Association in Sacramento.
 If you have a general legal question regarding newsgathering, call the CNPA Legal Helpline at (916) 288-6006.